 What happens in an area where a recombination event is observed?
 (The text on lines 136-138 on this is not clear: "For regions with recombination events, the sub-unit that shows the strongest evidence of linkage among all sub-units created by recombination events is chosen to represent the entire region."
 Is this not some kind of maximizing the test statistic that is not corrected for?)

-Recombination events within genes, though very rare, can occur in data and have to be considered by the CHP method when creating regional markers.
-This is done for per-family data and we have to do so to make it possible to combine LOD scores from all families.
+Recombination events within genes, although very rare, can occur and have to be considered by the CHP method when creating regional markers.
+This is done on per-family basis and we have to do so to make it possible to combine LOD scores from all families.
 We edited the text to make this point clear (lines xxx - xxx).
-We believe using the largest LOD will not create a bias and have now evaluated type I error using an extreme recombination scenario where for each family there are multiple recombination events within a region and the recombination breakpoint varies between families.
+We believe using the largest LOD for a region will not create a bias and have now evaluated type I error using an extreme recombination scenario where for each family there are multiple recombination events within a region and the recombination breakpoint varies between families.
 We demonstrate that there is no increase in type I error please see Materials and Methods lines XXX and Results lines XXX.

 Critically, the paper shows comparative power estimates under the alternative hypothesis of linkage, but not under the null hypothesis of no linkage.
 To evaluate the merits of the approach, it is important that the behavior of the approach be examined under both hypotheses.
 Both null and alternative hypothesis behavior need to be examined before robust determination of utility of the approach can be made.

 We agree with the reviewer that type I error evaluation should be performed and we have now performed extensive type I error evaluations please see the Materials and Methods lines XXX and the Results sections lines XXX.